 Larger DNA segments are more easily cloned using bacteriophage, retrovirus, or other viral vectors or cosmids in a method called Transduction.
 Phage or viral vectors are often used in regenerative medicine but may cause the insertion of DNA in parts of our chromosomes where we don’t want it, causing complications and even cancer.

 7. Identifying Transgenic Organisms

 Not all cells will take up DNA during transformation.
-Therefore, it is essential to identify the cells that undergone transformation and those that have not.
-Generally, plasmids carry genes for antibiotic resistance and transgenic cells can be selected based on expression of those genes and their ability to grow on media containing that antibiotic.
+Therefore, it is essential to identify the cells that undergo a transformation and those that have not.
+Generally, plasmids carry genes for antibiotic resistance, and transgenic cells can be selected based on the expression of those genes and their ability to grow on media containing that antibiotic.
 Alternative methods of selection depend on the presence of other reporter proteins such as the x-gal/lacZ system, or green fluorescence protein, which allow selection based on color and fluorescence, respectively.